pbp-fasilkom-ui/django-pbp-template/README.en.md

    (env) rickeyastley@ubuntu:~/my-django-app
    ```

-   > Note: You can also use Visual Studio Code (with Python extension) or
+   > Note: You can use [Visual Studio Code][] (with Python extension) or [PyCharm][]
-   > PyCharm to open the source code directory that has a virtual environment
+   > to open the source code directory that has a virtual environment directory.
-   > directory.
-Both will detect the virtual environment and use the correct
+   > Both will detect the virtual environment and use the correct Python virtual
+   > environment.
+Furthermore, you can also run your shell directly in both text
-   > Python virtual environment in the text editor/IDE.
+   > editor/IDE.
 7. Install the dependencies needed to build, test, and run the application:

    ```shell